dsi-clinic/the-clinic/slurm.md

 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh -O ~/miniconda.sh
 bash ~/miniconda.sh
 ```
-You can accept the defaults. re-open and close your terminal.
+You can accept the defaults.
+Make sure you select yes when it asks to run conda init.
+This will ensure conda is activated by default. re-open and close your terminal.

 Create environment